Illness as Practice

 – Should the grant recipient be ill, may funds for infrastructure (e.g. rehearsal room rent) continue to be spent? if so, for how long?

 – Should the grantee not be able to make decisions, who can make the decisions?
-In which areas? for how long?
+In which areas?
+For how long?

 – Can the spouse or other trustees be authorised to make decisions?